Nishit082/Excel-Sales-Analytics/README.md

 # AtilQ Hardware Performance Analytics

-## Project Overview

-Excited to share the completion of my advanced MS Excel course from Codebasics and my inaugural project! 🎉

 ## Project Description
 This project delves into the realm of AtilQ Hardware Performance, encapsulating comprehensive sales and finance analytics.
 The report provides an in-depth overview of the company's performance, uncovering valuable insights through meticulous data analysis.

 ## Technical & Soft Skills: